 - conducted numerical simulations to confirm relationships and feed into the machine learning algorithms;

 - identified and improved understanding of the major factors controlling induced seismicity in the Montney Play; and

 - a public database of geological and operational data;

-- results from laboratory experiments and numerical simulations supporting results from susceptibility map; and
+- results from numerical simulations supporting results from susceptibility mapping; and